IamNator/go-flow/docs/LLM_GUIDE.md

 ## Tips & Reminders
 - Always mention the binary as `go-flow` (never `flow`).
 - Flags must appear before positional args due to Go’s `flag` parsing.
-- Saved values go into an in-memory map and can be exported via `--export_path` (defaults to timestamped files like `2025-11-07T18:42:41Z.json` inside `go-flow/exports/`; point the flag elsewhere to change directory or filename).
+- Saved values go into an in-memory map and can be exported via `--export_path` (defaults to timestamped files like `2025-11-07T18:42:41Z.json` inside `go-flow/exports/`; go-flow only creates directories/files when data exists and falls back to stdout if the path is unwritable).
+Use `--export` to force every `save` to be exported even if the YAML omitted `export: true`.
 - Runner stops on first failing step; rerun after fixing the underlying issue.
 - Keep YAML as ASCII; template renders use Go’s `text/template` with `missingkey=zero`.